-More generally, King's Inns is of the view that the education and training of prospective barristers involves two distinct phases: an academic or substantive law phase and a professional training phase.
+King's Inns is of the view that the education and training of prospective barristers involves two distinct phases: an academic or substantive law phase and a professional training phase.
 These are separate phases and they should be organised so as to avoid, to the greatest extent possible, duplication between them.

 The primary focus of King's Inns is on the professional training phase.
-While King's Inns does offer an academic course in substantive law - the Diploma in Legal Studies - this is only one of 84 legal qualifications approved by King's Inns for eligibility to sit the Entrance Exam.
+While King's Inns does offer an academic course in substantive law - the Diploma in Legal Studies - this is only one of 88 approved legal qualifications awarded by 19 institutions approved by King's Inns for eligibility to sit the Entrance Exam.
 Many providers, including universities, institutes of technology, private colleges, and the Society itself, have the skills, experience and capability to design and deliver effective courses in this academic phase.